City of South Sydney

 The South Sydney City Council was a local government area covering the inner-eastern and inner-Southern Sydney suburbs of Sydney.
-It was forcibly merged with the Sydney City Council by the New South Wales State Government in 2004.
+It was forcibly merged with the Sydney City Council by the Government of New South Wales in 2004.
 The council chambers were located in the Erskineville Town Hall, with the administrative offices at Joynton Avenue in Zetland.
-The administrative offices were relocated to the TNT tower building in Redfern in 2001.
+The administrative offices were relocated to the TNT Towers in Redfern in 2001.

 History

 First creation, 1968–1981

 The forerunner of the City of South Sydney was the Northcott Municipal Council (named after the late Governor Sir John Northcott, who served from 1946 to 1957 as the first Australian Governor of NSW), which was created on 1 January 1968 when the City of Sydney boundaries were changed.
 Newtown, Darlington, Erskineville, Alexandria, Waterloo and Redfern were combined to form the new council.
 The council was renamed the South Sydney Municipal Council on 1 December 1968, which was itself abolished on 1 January 1982 and all of these areas were returned to the City of Sydney.